mkazhdan/PoissonRecon/README.md

 <li> <a href="http://www.cs.jhu.edu/~misha/Code/PoissonRecon/eagle.points.ply"><b>Eagle</b></a>:
 A set of 796,825 oriented point samples with color (represented in PLY format) was obtained in the EPFL <a href="http://lgg.epfl.ch/statues.php">Scanning 3D Statues from Photos</a> course.<br>
 A reconstruction of the eagle that extrapolates the color values from the input samples can be obtained by calling:
-<blockquote><code>% PoissonRecon --in eagle.points.ply --out eagle.screened.color.ply --depth 10 --colors</code></blockquote>
+<blockquote><code>% PoissonRecon --in eagle.points.ply --out eagle.pr.color.ply --depth 10 --colors</code></blockquote>
 using the <b>--colors</b> flag to indicate that color extrapolation should be used.<BR>
 A reconstruction of the eagle that does not close up the holes can be obtained by first calling:
-<blockquote><code>% SSDRecon --in eagle.points.ply --out eagle.screened.color.ply --depth 10 --colors --density</code></blockquote>
+<blockquote><code>% SSDRecon --in eagle.points.ply --out eagle.ssd.color.ply --depth 10 --colors --density</code></blockquote>
 using the <b>--density</b> flag to indicate that density estimates should be output with the vertices of the mesh, and then calling:
-<blockquote><code>% SurfaceTrimmer --in eagle.screened.color.ply --out eagle.screened.color.trimmed.ply --trim 7</code></blockquote>
+<blockquote><code>% SurfaceTrimmer --in eagle.ssd.color.ply --out eagle.ssd.color.trimmed.ply --trim 7</code></blockquote>
-to remove all subsets of the surface where the sampling density corresponds to a depth smaller than 7.
+to remove all subsets of the surface where the sampling density corresponds to a depth smaller than 7.<BR>
+This reconstruction can be chunked into cubes of size 4&times;4&times;4 by calling:
+<blockquote><code>% ChunkPly --in eagle.ssd.color.trimmed.ply --out eagle.ssd.color.trimmed.chnks --width 4</code></blockquote>
+which partitions the reconstruction into 11 pieces.

 </li>

 </ol>